 Of course – this could all be down to my age – but I find Zigbee in practice to be both exciting and confusing.
 I am currently supposed to be reviewing some devices from ZemoSmart.

-So, the Zemismart company sent me one of their nice warm/cool E27 lamps and a nice 6-way switch to the UK where I am temporarily working (some might call it playing).
+So, the Zemismart company sent me one of their nice warm/cool E27 lamps (Model ST64) and a 6-way multi-purpose switch as well as a dual ZB-EU-02 switching module to the UK where I am temporarily working (some might call it playing).
 So, really, all I had to do was replicate my Spanish Raspberry Pi4 + Node-Red + Zigbee setup which you’ll find referred to elsewhere in this blog channel – several times.

-The lamp and switch arrived this week gone – but the HUB (to talk to the Zigbee 3.0 lamp and switch) won’t be here unti December.
-Life is FAR too short, so I sat down and thought “I have everything here that I have in Spain except for the Zigbee setup” and decided to do a quick install of the Zigbee2MQTT software on my UK RPi4.
+The lamp and switches arrived this week gone – but the HUB (to talk to the Zigbee 3.0 lamp and switches) won’t be here unti December.
+Life is FAR too short, so I sat down and thought “I have everything here that I have in Spain except for the Zigbee setup” and decided to do a quick install of the popular and open-source Zigbee2MQTT software on my UK RPi4.
 Easy, yes?

 SO, now, with my Sonoff dongle plugged into the RPi4 I could hook up the MQTT nodes and see it doing something.
 For those of you who might be in a similar sitiation, here is my Zigbee2MQTT configuration file.